roykho/woocommerce-geolocation-based-products/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 A WooCommerce plugin/extension that adds ability for your store to hide products based on visitors geolocation taken from IP address.
+Attribution goes to https://freegeoip.net/ for providing this for free use.

 == Description ==